-As well as these core classes, all students are required to take a course that is focused on media production—e.g. screenwriting, photography, filmmaking or making zines—and two courses in the history or theory of media cultures—ranging from Screen Genres and Visual Ethnography to Theories of Popular Culture and U.S. History on Film.
+As well as these core classes, all students are required to take a course that is focused on media production---e.g. screenwriting, photography, digital filmmaking or graphic design---and two courses in the history or theory of media cultures---ranging from Screen Genres to Theories of Popular Culture and from U.S. History on Film to Film and Literature.
 Other classes in the major are electives.

 The minor consists of 24 credits, including the following required elements: